gowaddle/waddle/STYLE-GUIDE.md

 ### Working with files

 * Do not end a file with any character other than a newline.
-* Don't use the -a or -m flags for `git commit` for the first half of the class, since they conceal what is actually happening (and do slightly different things than most people expect).

-    ```shell
-    # good:
-    > git add .
-    > git commit
-    [save edits to the commit message file using the text editor that opens]

-    # bad:
-    > git commit -a
-    [save edits to the commit message file using the text editor that opens]

-    # bad:
-    > git add .
-    > git commit -m "updated algorithm"
-    ```

 ### Opening or closing too many blocks at once